-I’m renting out a really nice apartment and I don’t want it to be overcrowded or too noisy.
+I’m renting out a really nice apartment and I don’t want it to become overcrowded or too noisy.
 Can I limit the number of tenants without getting into legal trouble?

-For more details on setting occupancy limits and advice on avoiding discrimination against families, see Every Landlord’s Legal Guide, or, (if your rental property is in California), The California Landlord’s Law Book: Rights & Responsibilities.
+For details on setting occupancy limits and advice on avoiding discrimination against families, see Every Landlord’s Legal Guide or, (if your rental property is in California), The California Landlord’s Law Book: Rights & Responsibilities.